Program Overview

 Hospitality House

-The Hospitality House family shelter is an extended-stay facility designed to provide shelter for for single-parent or two-parent families until they can secure permanent housing.
-Located in a renovated Rockport farmhouse, Hospitality House can accommodate up to 22 individuals at a time, more than half of whom are typically school aged or younger.
-We offer a caring, supportive and safe environment, with a dedicated case manager and peer support to prepare residents for a return to independent living.
+The Hospitality House family shelter is an extended-stay facility designed to provide shelter for single-parent or two-parent families until they can secure permanent housing.
+Located in a renovated farmhouse in Rockport, the Hospitality House can accommodate up to 22 individuals at a time, more than half of whom are typically school aged or younger.
+We offer a caring and safe environment with a dedicated case managers and peer support to prepare residents for a return to independent living.

 Transitional Living Program

-This temporary housing for young adults 18-21 and emancipated minors is the only shelter solution for young adults in the area.
-While enrolled in the program, residents work with a case manager on goals to transition to sustainable living situations.
+This temporary housing for young adults 18-21 and emancipated minors is the only shelter solution for young adults in Midcoast region.
+While enrolled in the program, residents work with their case manager on goals to transition to sustainable living situations.
 Youth are expected to be either employed or enrolled in school while they are in the program.
 An equity-building component teaches participants to save while enrolled in the program.
 Read more about the Transitional Living Program.

 The Landing Place